kevincharm/solshuffle/README.md

 > Difficulty level: SHADOWY SUPER CODER 🥷

-Shown below is how you'd shuffle your ERC721 metadata using the `FeistelShuffle` library, after calling VRF (or whatever CSPRNG, idgaf) to set a `randomSeed`:
+Shown below is a truncated example of how you'd shuffle your ERC721 metadata using the `FeistelShuffle` library, after calling VRF (or whatever CSPRNG, idgaf) to set a `randomSeed`.

 ```solidity
 import { Strings } from "@openzeppelin/contracts/utils/Strings.sol";